+Gypsy moth is an insect native to Europe and Asia that has been severely weakening trees across North America.
+Gypsy moth was introduced to North America in the late 1860’s near Boston and has spread over the past century.
+Despite the successful use of insect predators, as well as fungal and viral controls, gypsy moth populations do occasionally reach outbreak levels and continue to expand their range.
 Gypsy moth caterpillars defoliate host trees, mostly hardwood species, such as: oak, birch, poplar, willow, maple and others.
-During outbreak years, nearly all broadleaf trees may be completely defoliated, caterpillars appear everywhere, and "frass" (caterpillar droppings) appear to rain from the trees.
+During outbreak years, nearly all broadleaf trees may be completely defoliated, caterpillars appear everywhere, and “frass” (caterpillar droppings) appear to rain from the trees.
 Adult gypsy moths are only seen in mid-summer when temperatures are above freezing.
 This species is known to infest trees in woodland or suburban areas.

 Gypsy moths can be found throughout southern Canada, across the eastern and central United States, and most of the western states.
 Populations have been found in southern Ontario, New Brunswick, Nova Scotia and British Columbia.
 Each population varies annually and fluctuates with local conditions.